omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 Upload appendices
 *******************
 To upload documents to use as appendices to another document, the main upload option should not be used.
-(But you can also use published documents as appendices, see below.)
+(But you can also use published documents as appendices, see below).

 Note that work with appendices (uploading new ones, deleting existing) can only be done when you are working on a draft of the document.
 If a document is sent for comments or for approval, appendices can not be uploaded to that document.